Points of Interest

 Pritzlaff Conservation Center Gallery

-The downstairs gallery at the Pritzlaff Conservation Center is open to the public and features rotating exhibits focused on the intersection of art and science.
-Historical objects, archival materials, and artworks on view are typically from the Garden’s permanent collection and Artist Residency Program.
+The downstairs Pritzlaff Conservation Center Gallery is open to the public and showcases rotating exhibits focused on the intersection of art and science.
+Historical objects, archival materials, and artworks on view are typically from the Garden’s permanent collection or are contributed by featured artists.